pybind/pybind11/README.rst

 In addition to the core functionality, pybind11 provides some extra
 goodies:

-- Python 2.7, 3.5+, and PyPy/PyPy3 7.3 are supported with an
+- Python 3.5+, and PyPy3 7.3 are supported with an
-  implementation-agnostic interface.
+  implementation-agnostic interface (pybind11 2.9 for Python 2).

 - It is possible to bind C++11 lambda functions with captured variables.
 The lambda capture data is stored inside the resulting